safaad/aim/README.md

-# AIM: Alignment-in-Memory Framework for High-throughput Sequence Alignment using Processing-in-Memory
+# AIM: Alignment-in-Memory A Framework for High-throughput Sequence Alignment using Real Processing-in-Memory Systems
 AIM is a framework for high-throughput pairwise sequence alignment using processing-in-memory.
 It targets [UPMEM](https://www.upmem.com/), the first publicly-available general-purpose programmable PIM architecture.
 AIM dispatches a large number